CDaniaN/CDaniaN/README.md

 ### About Me:

-- 🎓 CSUF Graduate with a MS in CS 2026
+- 🎓 CSUF Graduate with an MS in CS 2026
 - 🎓 CSUF Graduate with a BS in CS 2023
 - 🕹️ Previous Project Manager for Video Game Development Club at CSUF
 - 💻 Currently making my own video game :)
 - 🎮 I play video games as well as make them!
-- 🎨 I paint in my free time!
+- 🎨 I paint and scrapbook in my free time!

 ### Contact me: [Email](danasereddin@gmail.com) | [Linkedin](https://www.linkedin.com/in/dania-nasereddin/)